 Plan ahead by lodging your Dial Before You Dig enquiry at least two business days before starting any excavation to ensure you have the correct information and safety measures in place.

-Prepare by reviewing the utility plans.
-Contact the utility if you need assistance.
-Look for clues onsite such as pit lids, marker posts and meters.
-Engage a DBYD Certified Locator which includes undertaking electronic location (AS 5488 Quality Level B) prior to potholing.
+Prepare by reviewing the utility plans and contacting the utility if you need assistance.
+Look for onsite asset and infrastructure clues such as pit lids, marker posts and meters.
+Engage a DBYD Certified Locator which includes undertaking electronic location prior to potholing.

 To establish the exact location of all underground infrastructure(s), pothole if permitted using the asset owner’s stated method as specified on the asset owner’s plan and / or information pack.